Hesperian Health Guides

 Caring for a woman after female genital cutting (circumcision)

 Sometimes just a small cut is made.
-Sometimes the clitoris and the inner lips of the vagina are removed.
+Sometimes the outer clitoris and the inner lips of the vagina are removed.
 Sometimes the girl’s genitals are sewn partially closed.
 This kind of cutting has many names including circumcision, female genital mutilation, or female genital cutting (FGC).

 FGC has serious harmful effects on the health and well-being of the girls who are cut.
-In the long term, FGC can lead to urinary tract infections, emotional damage, loss of sexual feeling or ability to have sex as an adult, and long, unproductive labors ending in the death of the baby, the mother, or both.
+In the long term, FGC can lead to urinary tract infections, emotional trauma, loss of sexual feeling or ability to have sex as an adult, and long, unproductive labors ending in the death of the baby, the mother, or both.

 If a woman has had FGC and her genitals have been sewn partially closed, her genitals will need to be cut open before she can give birth.